 War Orphan Benefits - Residents of New Hampshire, age 16-25, whose veteran parent(s) died as a result of service in World War I, World War II, the Korean conflict or the Southeast Asian conflict and whose veteran parent(s) were legal residents of New Hampshire at the time of death are eligible to receive full tuition and a maximum of \$250 per year for room, board, books and supplies.
-Information can be obtained from: The NH Department of Education, Division of Higher Education, Higher Education Commission, 101 Pleasant St., Concord, NH 03301.
+Information can be obtained from: The NH Postsecondary Education Commission, 2 Industrial Park Drive, Concord, NH 03301.